-List of Non-Incentive Customer Services
+List of Non-incentive Customer Services

-The program provides a complete turnkey solution for the customer, including equipment purchasing, installation, clean-up, and disposal.
-In addition, information about the installed measures will be provided to customers that explain the energy efficiency benefits they received and proper operation and maintenance practices to ensure sustained performance.
+The Program provides a complete turnkey solution for the customer, including equipment purchasing, installation, clean-up, and disposal.
+In addition, information about the installed measures will be provided to the customer that explains the energy efficiency benefits they received and proper operation and maintenance practices to ensure sustained performance.